Skip to main content

 Kids Mental Health Training

-We are developing and providing training to support the children’s behavioral health workforce and others who work with and care for children.
+We are developing an online training portal to support the children’s behavioral health workforce and others who work with and care for children.
 Our training integrates evidence and family voice to help support children’s behavioral health and well-being.

 About Kids Mental Health Training